On The Fairness Impacts of Hardware Selection in Machine Learning: Experimental Setup

 \section{Experimental Setup}

 We first review the experimental setup.

-\textbf{Hardware selection.} We report experiments across widely adopted GPU types: Tesla T4 \citep{turing}, Tesla V100 \citep{volta}, Ampere A100 \citep{amperewhitepaper} and Ada L4 GPU \citep{ada}.
-These hardware types differ in CUDA core count, total threads and streaming multiprocessors (refer to Table \ref{tab:gpu_comparison} in the appendix for more details).
-Hardware characteristics impact the overall level of stochasticity introduced by different hardware types.
-GPUs introduce stochasticity due to random floating-point accumulation ordering from parallel threads, which often cause inconsistent outputs between multiple runs due to the truncation of fraction part in floating point number in the accumulation procedure \citep{dab}.
-Respectively, A100, L4, V100, and T4 GPUs are each equipped with varying numbers of CUDA cores (6912, 7424, 5120, and 2560, respectively) for floating-point computations.
-These differences in parallelization relate to the design choices of the hardware, for example, the T4 and L4 GPUs were specifically designed for inference workloads which often present lower memory bandwidth requirements.
+\textbf{Hardware selection.}~ The experiments use a variety of GPUs: Tesla T4 \citep{turing}, Tesla V100 \citep{volta}, Ampere A100 \cite{amperewhitepaper}, and Ada L4 GPU \citep{ada}.
+These GPUs differ in CUDA core count, total threads, and streaming multiprocessors (refer to Table \ref{tab:gpu_comparison} in the Appendix for details).
+Given the lack of detailed public information on the internal workings of these devices, we relied on generational differences as key indicators for our hardware selection, also considering availability and suitability while selecting the devices.
+In addition, we strictly control software related randomness and consider the fact that these GPUs show stochastic behavior in outputs due to varied floating-point processing as detailed in \cite{dab} and parallelization.
+For example, the T4 and L4 GPUs, being designed for inference, have lower memory requirements and distinct parallelization designs.

-\textbf{Controlling other sources of stochasticity.} To ensure that our analysis focuses solely on the impact of hardware on model fairness and performance, we have kept all other variables constant and deterministic.
-This is done by fixed randomness for all Python libraries adopted, and maintaining consistent data loading and augmentations, using FFCV-SSL \citep{FFCV_SSL}.
-This controlled environment ensured that the same stochastic elements were present during both the training and inference stages.
-Additionally, we maintained consistency in library versions and for CUDA cores \citep{cudnn} experiments we consistently used the same precision \emph{FP32} for all accumulators, except in the case of the CelebA dataset where we used mixed-precision training.
-Finally, all results report average and standard deviation of metrics reported over multiple random seeds.
-This approach allows us to confidently attribute any observed variations in sensitivity or stochasticity specifically to the unique characteristics of the hardware platform.
+\paragraph{Controlling other sources of stochasticity.} Our primary aim is to isolate the impact of hardware on model fairness and performance.
+This requires to control all other factors as much as possible.
+We ensure determinism by fixing the random seed for all python libraries, and ensuring consistent data-loading order and augmentations with FFCV-SSL \cite{FFCV_SSL}.
+This approach ensures that the same stochastic elements are present during training and inference.
+We also used the same library versions, including cudNN \cite{cudnn} with full-precision (FP32) except in the case of CelebA dataset where we used mixed-precision training.
+We compute hardware sensitivity by calculating differences for identical random seeds across various devices, and ensuring that all other sources of randomness are fixed, then average these over multiple seeds and report the mean and standard deviation.
+We also report mean and standard deviation of other metrics averaged across multiple random seeds. \emph{This approach allows us to confidently attribute any observed variations in sensitivity or stochasticity specifically to the unique characteristics of the hardware platform.}